stdlib-js/stdlib/docs/policies/domains.md

 ## Changes

 This is a living document which may be periodically updated.
-Please refer to the [git history for this document][git-commit-log-domains] to view the changes.
+Please refer to the [git history for this document][stdlib-git-commit-log-domains] to view the changes.

 ## License